VisualExperienceLab/hidmaps/README.md

-# introcg-prog1
+# Hi-D Maps

-This project contains a simple js program that helps begin program 1.
+This project contains a novel visualization technique for presenting multi-dimensional categorical data.

+Link to our visualization: https://pages.github.ncsu.edu/vxlab/ninjapie2/